Margin & Leverage

 Using leverage allows for significant scope to maximise the returns on profitable Forex trades.
 After all, applying leverage means you can be controlling currencies worth more times the value of your actual investment.

-However, if the underlying currency in one of your trades moves against you, the leverage in the Forex trade will magnify your losses and these losses may add up very quickly and without sufficient margin remaining in your account, you run the risk of those losses turning into realised losses.
+However, if the underlying currency in one of your trades moves against you, the leverage will magnify your losses.
+These losses may add up very quickly.
+Without sufficient margin remaining in your account, you run the risk of those losses turning into realised losses.

 If you are a new or inexperienced trader, we highly suggest that you consider limiting your leverage to a low level.
-Trading with higher leverage is one of the most common errors committed by new and inexperienced Forex traders.
+Higher leverage trading is one of the most common errors committed by new and inexperienced Forex traders.

-Please also keep in mind that it is your own responsibility, not our, to continually monitor positions and make any margin payments as they become due.
+Please also keep in mind that it is your own responsibility, not our, to continually monitor positions.
+It’s up to you to make any margin payments as they become due.